Create a holistic science communication strategy

 • Social media shares of your website, blog posts, podcast episodes, videos and newsletters

-• Blog, newsletter, podcast or video channel followers or subscribers and webinar attendants
+• Blog, newsletter, podcast or video channel followers or subscribers and webinar attendees

 • Nature of feedback, messages and comments on blog and social media posts